-Because of the exemptions from various reporting requirements provided to us as an "emerging growth company" under the JOBS Act and because we have chosen to take advantage of the extended transition period for complying with new or revised financial accounting standards, we may be less attractive to investors and it may be difficult for us to raise additional capital as and when we need it.
+Because of the exemptions from various reporting requirements provided to us as an "emerging growth company" under the JOBS Act and because we may have an extended transition period for complying with new or revised financial accounting standards, we may be less attractive to investors and it may be difficult for us to raise additional capital as and when we need it.
 Investors may be unable to compare our business with other companies in our industry if they believe that our financial accounting is not as transparent as other companies in our industry.
 If we are unable to raise additional capital as and when we need it, our financial condition and results of operations may be materially and adversely affected.